adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook-event-types-and-fields.md

 | **store_offer_category**      | String        | Applied offer category.
 Possible values are `introductory`, `promotional`, `winback`. |
 | **store_offer_discount_type** | String        | Applied offer type..
 Possible values are `free_trial`, `pay_as_you_go`, and `pay_up_front`. |

-##### Additional tax and revenue event properties
+#### Additional tax and revenue event properties

-The event properties connected to taxes and revenue below are additional fields belong only to several event types.
-This means that the listed even types contain the Event properties for the most event types and in addition the fields listed below.
+The event properties connected to taxes and revenue below are additional fields that belong only to several event types.
+This means that the listed even types contain the [Event properties for most event types](webhook-event-types-and-fields#for-most-event-types) and in addition the fields listed below.

 Event types that have the tax and revenue event properties: